Turtle Tours in Kosi Bay, iSimangaliso Wetland Park – Guided Kosi Bay Turtle Tours.

 Kosi Bay Turtle Tour Breakdown:

 Included: Safe secure parking 100m from Kosi Bay Mouth entrance gate, 4×4 Transfer to the beach, Experienced turtle research guide, Sunset coffee/tea during briefing.

 What to bring: Water, comfortable clothing, raincoat, flip flops/sandals and happy turtle vibes.

-Meeting point: Our guide will collect you from your lodge.
+Meeting point: Our guide will meet you at our secure car park.

 Not included: Dinner.

 How do our Kosi Bay Turtle Tours work?